Chapter 2

 "Case, drop Josh off for me?
 The cars are getting service tomorrow."

-His dad jumped into the car and drove off.
-He did that a lot.
-Leaving without saying where to.
+His dad jumped into his car and drove off.
+He did that a lot, leaving without saying where he was going.

-They passed by less, and less, trees, and started to pass by porch lights, and speed bumps, before finally arriving at Joshua's.
+They passed by less, and less trees, and started to pass by porch lights instead.
+Speed bumps, and stop signs increased too, then they came to a wooden, white three bedroom home.
+Joshua's.

 He said goodbye and left quietly.
-He'd barely said a word on the ride over; he'd been smiling and mumbling.
-The way he was texting gave Casey some kind of idea.
+On the ride over; he'd been smiling and mumbling.
+The way he was texting gave Casey some ideas.

 Casey drove towards his neighborhood.
-He didn't stop for any food or a drink on the way there.
-He really just wanted to rest.
-Their home was a two-story building.
+He didn't stop for any food or drinks on the way there.
+He really just needed some rest right now.
+Their home was a two-story building, with four bedrooms.
+It was a lot for two people.
 Light-brown, with white sidings.
-He passed through the stained glass doors.
-Immediately, he made his way to the shower.
-He needed the experience gone from his skin.
+He passed through the stained glass doors, and immediately, he made his way to the shower.
+Wanting the experience gone from his skin.

-Casey found sleep harder to grasp, recently.
-This period would've been when he'd talk to Nadene; his phone screen was dark.
-After, another hour of discomfort, he was allowed to sleep.
+Casey found sleep harder to grasp.
+This period would've been when he'd to talk his ex.
+Now… it was just empty.

 Part2